Atlantic City Truck Accident Attorneys

 Where Are The Trucking Industry Safety Regulations?

+Have you or a family member been a victim of a traumatic trucking accident in the Atlantic City area?
+If so, you’ll find yourself with a million questions weighing on your mind.
 There are, of course, traffic laws that everyone on the road has to follow.
 But the trucking industry has an extensive list of regulations and laws called the Federal Motor Carrier Safety Regulations (FMCSRs).
-The FMCSRs guide the self-regulated trucking industry with regulations spanning all aspects of trucking, including:
+The FMCSRs guide the self-regulated trucking industry with regulations spanning all aspects of trucking, including:- Licensing requirements for truck drivers

-• Required documentation
+- Required documentation

-• Limits on consecutive work hours by hours
+- Limits on consecutive work hours by hours

-• Weight, size and route limitations
+- Weight, size and route limitations

-• Trucking insurance minimums
+- Trucking insurance minimums